Chinch Bugs in Central Texas

-It’s summer.
-The chinch bugs are out!
+In the summer…chinch bugs are out and about!
 The bad news is that they’re here to eat up your greens.
 Chinch bugs simply love to munch on your grass.
 The good news: we can help!

 For those interested (and not squeamish), read on about these insects.
 We hope you’ll become enlightened on how they tick and, more importantly, how you can detect them.

 How can you tell if your lawn is suffering from chinch bugs?
-The havoc they wreak on your grass appears as orangish, dying blades of grass.
+The havoc they wreak on your grass appears as orange-ish, dying blades of grass.

-Chinch bugs can frequently appear on an area of your lawn that is exposed to a high level of sun.
-This includes parts of your lawn that are right by the street’s curb or even the border of your garden bed.
+Chinch bugs frequently appear on an area of your lawn that is exposed to a high level of sun.
+This includes parts of your lawn that are right by the street’s curb, side yard, or even the border of your garden bed.
 If that’s where you’re seeing the damage, you might have chinch bugs.

-Additionally, if you try to pull up the damaged grass and it’s difficult to pull up from your lawn then, again, you might have chinch bugs.
-From this helpful article on chinch bugs, in order to find out if they are on your lawn, do the following:
+Additionally, if you try to pull up the damaged grass and it’s difficult to pull up from your lawn that’s another sign that these littler critters are the culprit.

-Though these bugs are very small, you shouldn’t have too much trouble spotting them in the trouble area as long as you are close enough to the ground.
+Though these bugs are very small, you shouldn’t have too much trouble spotting them in the problem-area, as long as you are close enough to the ground.

-Is your precious property suffering from some of these chinch bugs?
-If so, contact the Austin lawn pros at Emerald Lawns!
+Is your little piece of Texas suffering from chinch bugs?
+If so, contact our team of pros online or by phone at 512.990.2199.
 We’d be happy to come out and make sure your lawn stays green, healthy and protected.
-You can reach us online with this contact form and also give us a ring at (512) 990-2199.